spotty118/southern-savor-collective/public/privacy-policy.md

 2. Use the privacy dashboard
 3. Contact us at privacy@southernsavorcollective.com

+### 3.2 Data Deletion
+You can request deletion of your data in two ways:
+1. Through your account:
+   - Go to Profile Settings
+   - Click "Delete Account"
+2. Submit a deletion request:
+   - Visit our Data Deletion page at /data-deletion
+   - Fill out the request form
+   - We will process your request within 30 days
 ### 3.3 Account Termination
 1. Go to account settings
 2. Select "Delete Account"